chichibio-savoiardi/LaTeX-Template/README.md

 # LaTeX Template

+**Remember to change the language in `sty/preamble.sty`**

 This template features:
 - Very simple `Makefile`
-- Compilation files in `build/` and output files in `out/`, for sanity
+- Compilation files in `aux/` and output files in `out/`, for sanity
-- Premade packages for convenience
+- Premade convenience packages
-- Booklet production, for producing an a5 booklet to be printed on a4 paper
+- Booklet production, for producing an a5 booklet to be printed and folded on a4 paper